 Guide for selected walks at Cape Cod National Seashore (2003, 2014).

 Schools that have included Don’s lecture program in a course curriculum: Chatham High School (Cape Cod), Tahanto Regional High School (Boylston, Mass.), Franklin Pierce University (Rindge, N.H.), Emerson College, Penn State University, Captain Nathan Hale Middle School (Coventry, CT), Orleans Elementary School (Orleans, MA).

 Cited as a reference in: “Dwelling in the Dunes: Traditional Use of the Dune Shacks of the Peaked Hill Bars Historic District, Cape Cod,” for the National Park Service, by Robert J. Wolfe, 2005; “Orion on the Dunes: A Biography of Henry Beston,” by Daniel G. Payne.
 2016, Godine Publishing.

 Since the start of the millennium, Don Wilding has been telling stories of Cape Cod Outer Beach history through lectures, video, and the written word.

-Don, shown at left in the former home of Cape Cod naturalist John Hay, is available for lecture presentations at libraries, historical societies, and other organizations on Cape Cod and in Eastern Massachusetts.
+Don, shown at left in the former home of Cape Cod naturalist John Hay, is available for lecture presentations for libraries, historical societies, and other organizations on Cape Cod and in Eastern Massachusetts.
 See the Contact / Hire page for details.